Ariz. sophomore quarterback Jack Miller looking far downfield

 He will make a big jump this fall, whenever he is allowed to play for Chaparral, which plays in 5A, the state’s second-largest classification.

-Chaparral coach Thomas Lewis, who played receiver for the New York Giants for four seasons, said he hadn’t seen Miller play until he transferred to Chaparral last spring.
+Chaparral coach Thomas Lewis, who played receiver and kick returner for the New York Giants for four seasons, said he hadn’t seen Miller play until he transferred to Chaparral last spring.

 “Our AD told me we had a transfer and then he told me it was a quarterback and I was thinking great, because we were graduating a three-year starter in Grayson Barry.
 Jack was outside, throwing the ball and it was effortless.
 I’m like, ‘Wow.
 This kid is a freshman?’
 He threw the skinny post, the deep comeback, the long ball, throwing the quick hitch as well.
 His hips were good, his footwork was good and he got the ball out quickly.
 He threw one of the best deep balls I’ve seen in my life.”